brendan-w/beam-beats/README.md

 Building & Running
 ------------------

-Beam Beats is an [OpenFrameworks](http://openframeworks.cc/) application developed on Fedora Linux.
+Beam Beats is an [OpenFrameworks](http://openframeworks.cc/) application developed to run on Fedora Linux.

 - Install and compile OpenFrameworks
 - Install dependent OpenFrameworks addons